Taurus-Ai-Corp/propertyvet-background-system/CREATE_REPO_AND_PUSH.md

 ```
 Repository name: propertyvet-background-system
 Description: TAURUS PropertyVet™ - AI-Powered Background Check SaaS Platform
-Owner: Taas-ai (or your username if you don't have access to Taas-ai org)
+Owner: Taurus-AI (or your username if you don't have access to Taurus-AI org)
 Visibility: Private ✅
 DO NOT INITIALIZE: Leave all checkboxes unchecked ❌
 ```